uozrobotics/hackathon2025_ws/demos/hackathon/README.md

 ### Re-starting already created containers

 The command `up` allows creating the containers and starting them.
-After the containers are created, you can use `start` and `stop` command to control the different services.
+After the containers are created, you can use `start` command to run one or several services in detached mode and `stop` command to stop them.
 At the end, if you want to remove the containers, you can use the `down` command.